webdevkeenan/study-journal/README.md

 # My Study Journal

 My objective is to record what I learn so that I can reinforce it and build better habits when it comes to developing projects.
+Time is precious.
+Do not move on from a subject until I fully understand the concept and can use it on my own.
+O.H.I.O (Only handle it once.)

 ## Wiki
 https://github.com/webdevkeenan/study-journal/wiki